3DFin/parallel-cut-pursuit/README.md

 ### C++ documentation
 Requires `C++11`.
-Be sure to have OpenMP enabled with you compiler to enjoy parallelism.
+Be sure to have OpenMP enabled with your compiler to enjoy parallelism.
 The C++ classes are documented within the corresponding headers in `include/`.

 ### GNU Octave or Matlab